top of page

 During your treatment:

 â– Your radiation therapist will be in the next room to control the machine.
-He or she will be able to see, hear, and talk with you through a
+He or she will be able to see, hear, and talk with you

-speaker at all times.
+through an intercom at all times.

 â– You will need to stay very still, but you won’t have to hold your breath.